MrWyss/ha-assist-mic-satellite/README.md

 #### Sounds

-There are two sound files required.
+There are **two** sound files required.
 One for when the device is listening, this is the silent wav file, the second is for the alarm ringtone.
-Find some examples here: [text](esphome/media).
+Find some examples [code/esphome/media](code/esphome/media).
-The default config expects the files to be in the [/config/media](https://www.home-assistant.io/integrations/media_source/) folder.
-So these need to be copied there.
+The default config expects the files to be in the **/media** folder. (more [Home Assistant Docs](https://www.home-assistant.io/integrations/media_source/)) So these need to be copied there.
 Can be done with the vscode addon or via samba share.

 ## Try it out / Tricks